aduggleby/dragon/proj/Mail/README.md

 ## Asynchronous sending and batching

 Dragon.Mail can be configured to store mails in a queue and send them asynchronously.
-This is faster when sending emails, but requires extra infrastracture (a Windows Service for the actual sending).
+This is faster when sending emails, but requires extra infrastructure (a Windows Service for the actual sending).

 Two queue types are supported out of the box.
 A file folder queue and a SQL Server based queue.